awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-tagging.md

-# Tagging Auto Scaling groups and instances<a name="autoscaling-tagging"></a>
+# Tag Auto Scaling groups and instances<a name="ec2-auto-scaling-tagging"></a>

 A *tag* is a custom attribute label that you assign or that AWS assigns to an AWS resource\.
 Each tag has two parts:
 + A tag key \(for example, `costcenter`, `environment`, or `project`\)
 + An optional field known as a tag value \(for example, `111122223333` or `production`\)

 Tags help you do the following:
 + Track your AWS costs\.
 You activate these tags on the AWS Billing and Cost Management dashboard\.
 AWS uses the tags to categorize your costs and deliver a monthly cost allocation report to you\.
-For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.
 + Filter and search for Auto Scaling groups based on the tags you add\.
 For more information, see [Use tags to filter Auto Scaling groups](#use-tag-filters-aws-cli)\.
 + Control access to Auto Scaling groups based on tags\.
 You can use conditions in your IAM policies to control access to Auto Scaling groups based on the tags on that group\.
-For more information, see [Tagging for security](#tag-security)\.
+For more information, see [Tags for security](#tag-security)\.
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.

 You can tag new or existing Auto Scaling groups\.
 You can also propagate tags from an Auto Scaling group to the Amazon EC2 instances it launches\.

 Tags are not propagated to Amazon EBS volumes\.
 To add tags to Amazon EBS volumes, specify the tags in a launch template\.
-For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+For more information, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.

 You can create and manage tags through the AWS Management Console, AWS CLI, or SDKs\.